thoughtspot/thoughtspot.github.io/_release/notes.md

 ### Search phrase menu now shows top 5 matches

-Drop-down menu in refinement panel of search phrase now restricted to top 5 matches.
-Separation line between top 5 matches and Ignore and Teach.
+Drop-down menu in refinement panel of a search phrase is now limited to top 5 matches, to keep the list from becoming too long to easily display in the browser.
+A separation line has been added between the matches and Ignore and Teach.

 {: id="511-fixed"}
 ## 5.1.1 Fixed Issues